A quiet journey back to yourself — practical, gentle, and grounded.

 If you don’t have much support right now, go gently.
 Take your time.
 There’s no rush.

-And if possible, consider walking this path with a therapist, guide, or trusted support.
+If possible, consider walking this path with a therapist, guide, or trusted support.

 A very real note for beginners: